donSchoe/p2pool-n/README.md

     python run_p2pool.py

-Then run your miner program, connecting to 127.0.0.1 on port 9332 with any username and password.
+Then run your miner program, connecting to 127.0.0.1 on P2Pool-port with any username and password.

 If you are behind a NAT, you should enable TCP port forwarding on your